kindredgroup/pit-toolkit/README.md

 1. PIT deploys Lock Manager app.
 2. PIT iterates over test suites and deploys required dependencies into K8s namespace (the graph).
 3. One of graph entries is known as Test Runner App.
 Test Runner App is an application capable of running performance or integration tests against multiple components.
-To start tests PIT sends HTTP request to Test Runner Application, for example `POST /start`.
+To start tests PIT sends HTTP request to Test Runner App, for example `POST /start`.

 At this point we have:
 - Lock Manager app is deployed in the namespace.